fzeulf/vkmusic_downloader/README.md

 # Vk music downloader
 ![image](https://raw.githubusercontent.com/fzeulf/vkmusic_downloader/master/executed.png)
 ### Description
-Simple perl script for search and download music from vk.com Required active account in the vk system, credentials must be placed in the configfile.pm
+Simple perl script for search and download music from vk.com.
+Required active account in the vk social network, credentials must be placed in the configfile.pm

 I try to avoid of using any of external perl libraries, so you don't need to load any of them.
-All you need is curl programm installed for your OS
+All you need is curl programm installed for your OS.
+Read <a href="#faq">FAQ</a> if you have questions.

 ### Setup
 1. `git clone https://github.com/fzeulf/vkmusic_downloader`